Back To: Business Communication

 - Use Quotes from prominent people.
 This helps build credibility, particularly if the audience is familiar with the source.

 - Use interesting anecdotes.
-Audiences like and remember anecdotes or interesting stories that tie into the presentation and make strong emotion connections with audiences.
+Audiences like and remember anecdotes or interesting stories that tie into the presentation and make strong emotional connections with audiences.

 - Use Jokes and humor appropriately.
 Jokes and humor can build rapport, ease an approach to sensitive subjects, disarm a non-receptive audience, or make your message easier to understand and remember.